 Kitfo-Style Spiced Beef Tartare with Mitmita and Niter Kibbeh

 Minced raw beef seasoned with traditional Ethiopian spices, clarified butter, and served with injera or flatbread for an indulgent, flavorful dish.
-This ethiopian-inspired beef ready in about 15 minutes pairs lean sirloin beef, finely minced, mitmita spice blend, salt for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 350 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This ethiopian-inspired beef ready in about 15 minutes layers lean sirloin beef, finely minced, mitmita spice blend, salt into a dessert worth slowing down for — great for weekend baking, holiday tables, or any time you want a sweet payoff at the end of a meal.
+Each serving lands at about 350 calories and feeds 4, so it slots into a weekend bake or a special-occasion dessert tray.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients